nettucu/libanaf/docs/GPT.md

     "serial": "2210701e50c923c412717453",
     "cui": "19507820,2760526082419",
-    "titlu": "Lista Mesaje disponibile din ultimele 60 zile" }
+    "titlu": "Lista Mesaje disponibile din ultimele 60 zile" }`

   - data_creare is of type date but it is in milliseconds since unix epoch time
-  - from detalii I need you to extract the value of id_incarcare and cif_emitent
+  - from detalii the values of id_incarcare and cif_emitent must be taken out
   - if there is a field called "eroare" instead of "mesaje" then that means an error occured and that is the error message

 g) Parameters must always be in english language